vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-060" href="#0073-LIMN-060">0073-LIMN-060</a>).
 1. If the market exists in the data node it is labelled as `cancelled` (<a name="0073-LIMN-061" href="#0073-LIMN-061">0073-LIMN-061</a>).
 1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-062" href="#0073-LIMN-062">0073-LIMN-062</a>)
-1. In Spot market, for parties that had holdings in their holding accounts on the market this is now in their general account for the asset. (<a name="0073-LIMN-094" href="#0073-LIMN-094">0073-LIMN-094</a>)
 1. The LP fees that were not distributed have been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-063" href="#0073-LIMN-063">0073-LIMN-063</a>).
-1. The insurance pool balance has been redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset. (<a name="0073-LIMN-114" href="#0073-LIMN-114">0073-LIMN-114</a>)
+1. The insurance pool balance has been transferred into the global insurance pool using the same settlement asset. (<a name="0073-LIMN-117" href="#0073-LIMN-117">0073-LIMN-117</a>)
 1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-065" href="#0073-LIMN-065">0073-LIMN-065</a>).

 ### Test case 18: market definition is the same pre and post LNL restore